PratikshaTidke/ai-quiz-frontend/README.md

 **🔴 Live Demo:** [https://your-quiz-mind-url.vercel.app](https://ai-quiz-frontend-six.vercel.app/)

 ---
-This is the React frontend for the AI Quiz Generator...

 This is the React frontend for the AI Quiz Generator.
 It provides a responsive user interface for registration, login, interactive quiz-taking, and viewing results.

 ## Features